7 Remarkable Facts About Pope Leo XIV: The First American Pope with Peruvian Ties

 Pope Leo XIV is expected to keep Pope Francis’s reforms going.
 He supports letting divorced and remarried Catholics receive communion.
 This shows his caring side.

 But he’s against women priests, showing some traditions will stay.
-This shows he’s a moderate in the progressive movement.
+This shows he’s a moderate in the progressive movement towards a synodal church.

 He wants a more open and inclusive Church.
 This might not please those wanting big changes but will reassure those who value tradition.